-The based grade for the group in SD2 is determined by averaging over reviewer panel scores after PD with minor adjustment by the instructors (for example, accounting for reviewer bias, level of photonics content, etc.).
-Averaging score is between 90-100 (A), 80-90 (B), 70-80 (C), 60-70 (D), 60 and below (F).
-The Reviewer scorings form can be found in the file "Project Reviewer Evaluation Form" in webcourses.
+The base grade for a group in SD2 is determined by averaging over reviewer panel scores after PD with minor adjustment by the instructors (for example, accounting for reviewers' bias, level of photonics content, etc.).
+The range of average scores and the corresponding grades shown in parenthesis are 90-100 (A), 80-90 (B), 70-80 (C), 60-70 (D), 60 and below (F).
+The Reviewer scoring form can be found in the file "Project Reviewer Evaluation Form" in webcourses.

-- Note 1: It is the group's responsibility to form a review panel and submit Project Reviewer Commitment Form on time.
+Note 1: It is the group's responsibility to form a review panel and submit Project Reviewer Commitment Form on time.
 Panels for Photonics groups must have representation from Optics and Photonics Faculty.
-If the group fails to form a panel, then the group will receive F. - Note 2: If the group fails to show up at scheduled presentation or arrive late for 15 minutes or more, then the group will receive F. If one member fails to show up at the final presentation, then this individual will receive F and redo SD1 and SD2. - Note 3: If the group fails to demonstrate their project as workable during the 10-minute demonstration time allocated within the one hour PD to reviewer panel, then the group needs to reschedule the demo within a week (before the final submission date) and receive one letter grade deduction in GBG.
-If the group cannot demonstrate their project to be workable by then, then the group will receive a grade of F. - Note 4: The Photonics Science and Engineering program requires that the project must have substantial photonics design content, and the photonics systems must be well-constructed consistent with the intended use of the product (not using tape, flimsy materials and usually not optical breadboard).
-Also, the final resort must include results of testing of the final device or system.
-The ECE program requires that the project include substantial PCB design.
-Noncompliance may affect photonics and ECE student differently see part (A) on individual grades below.
+If the group fails to form a panel, then the group will receive F.

+Note 2: If the group fails to show up at scheduled presentation or arrive late for 15 minutes or more, then the group will receive F. If one member fails to show up at the final presentation, then this individual will receive F and redo SD1 and SD2.

+Note 3: If the group fails to demonstrate their project as workable during the 10-minute demonstration time allocated within the one hour PD to reviewer panel, then the group needs to reschedule the demo within a week (before the final submission date) and receive one letter grade deduction in GBG.
+If the group cannot demonstrate their project to be workable by then, then the group will receive an F grade.

+Note 4: The Photonics Science and Engineering program requires that the project must have substantial photonics design content, and the photonics systems must be well-constructed consistent with the intended use of the product (not using tape, flimsy materials and usually not optical breadboard).
+Also, the final report must include results of testing of the final device or system.
+The ECE program requires that the project include substantial Printed Circuit Board (PCB) design.
+Noncompliance may affect the photonics and ECE students differently - see part (A) on individual grades below.

+Senior design Grading Rubrics

-For any group that receives a grade of F, the whole group must EITHER: Redo SD2 if the whole group can re-enroll together OR: redo SD1 if the whole group cannot hold together or if the Photonics and ECE instructors decide that the group needs to be broken up.
+For any group that receives an F grade, the whole group must EITHER: Redo SD2 if the whole group can re-enroll together OR: redo SD1 if the whole group cannot hold together or if the Photonics and ECE instructors decide that the group needs to be broken up.

-Group Final Grade: Once the group base grade (GBG) is decided, the Photonics and ECE instructors will check the following items to determine the Group Final Grade.
-Failure to meet the any one of the following requirements will result one letter grade deduction from the GBG.
+Group Final Grade: Once the Group Base Grade (GBG) is decided, the Photonics and ECE instructors will check the following items to determine the Group Final Grade (GFG).
+Failure to meet any one of the following requirements will result one letter grade deduction from the GBG.
 Multiple failures may result in multiple letter grade deductions.

-- (1) Does the SD2 final report meet the requirements? (page, content, submitting on time, hard copy, soft copy).
-The SD2 report requirements are identical to the SD1 report requirement. - (2) Were all group activities on time?
-(CDR presentation absence?
-Final Presentation on time?
+- (1) Does the SD2 final report meet the requirements? (page, content, submission on time, hard copy, soft copy).
+The SD2 report requirements are identical to the SD1 report requirements. - (2) Were all group activities on time? (absence in Critical Design Review (CDR) presentation?
+Final presentation on time?
 CDR meeting on time, middle term demo on time? reviewer commitment form on time?) - (3) Is the group Website ready?
 Has the group presented at Senior Design Showcase?

-For most groups, all team members will typically receive the GFG as his or her individual grade, but some groups each member may receive a different grade according to the following rules.
+All team members will typically receive the GFG as his or her individual grade for most groups, but each member of some groups may receive a different grade according to the following rules.